KenticoDevTrev/Typescript-React-Baseline/readme.md

 It uses `source-map` for it's creation of source mapping, and `TerserPlugin` to minify.

 The `webpack.config.js` at the root is a bundler which bundles them all together into a single bundle.min.js file.
 Otherwise each application has it's own `webpack.config.js`

+## .env file
+The webpack.config.js use the `dotenv` package to load the environment variable from the .env file.
+It is included in this repo, but it is recommended you exclude this file from your source code, and during your CI/CD build pipeline you recreate this file with the line `NODE_ENV = development`, this way you can adjust the minification and sourcemap creation for production.